Renewal Application Procedures

 Step 5: Submit additional requested documentation promptly.

-If you were selected for verification or other documentation has been requested by the Financial Aid Office, we strongly recommend that you respond within 14 days of the date of request.
+If you were selected for verification or other documentation has been requested by the Financial Aid Office, we strongly recommend that you respond within 14 days of the date of our request .
 Failure to do so could result in delays, reductions, and cancellation of your aid.
 Some of the most common reasons for additional documentation requests include but are not limited to; verification, selective service registration, proof of social security number and/or date of birth, veteran status or proof of citizenship.
-If you have been selected for verification, click here for further instructions.
+If you have been selected for verification, please review the verification instructions.

 Step 6: Submit the Scholarship Notification Form if you expect to receive an outside scholarship(s).